dresdner353/jbhasd/README.md

 Ignore "force_apmode_onboot" for now.

-We're now at the controls array and what you can see is a JSON record for a control named 'Relay' or type 'switch'.
+We're now at the controls array and what you can see is a JSON sub-object for a control named 'Relay' or type 'switch'.
 The switch is in 'toggle' mode, meaning it's assigned manual pin toggles between on/off.
 The relay pin is set to 12, LED pin to 13 and manual pin to 0.

 So with that control configured, the device will boot and configure a switch called Relay that drives the onboard relay via GPIO-12 and match the on/off state of that relay with the onboard LED (GPIO-13).
 Pressing the onboard flash button (GPIO-0) will act as a toggle-on and off button for the relay.